Mt Ishiwari (石割山)

 2024-01-1310.1km4h40m (the expected time for an average hiker without breaks)

-This is a point-to-point course that that starts at the Yamanaka-ko Hirano (山中湖平野) bus stop and ends at Fuji-san Yamanaka-ko (富士山山中湖).
+The third course is the one we took.
+From the bus stop at Yamanaka-ko Hirano (山中湖平野), you’ll walk about 20 minutes to the trailhead where you can begin your hike.
 The start and ends of the trail may be a little hard to find, so I would recommend using YAMAP or a similar GPS map app.
+I don’t use Alltrails myself, but they do have a similar course option here.

+Mt Ishiwari can be accessed directly via a highway bus from Shinjuku.
 You will need to book your bus in advance via highwaybus.com.
-I recommend doing this a week in advance if you can, as the first bus departing from Shinjuku tends to become fully booked.
+I recommend doing this a week or more in advance if you can, as the first bus departing from Shinjuku tends to become fully booked out the closer you get to the date.

 Time Location Transport Cost